-Whether you're on a tight budget or are prepared to make major upgrades to your property such as installing a home wind turbine, you can make your property more eco-friendly and reduce your home's carbon footprint, which can be an attractive draw for home buyers, giving sellers a competitive edge in hot real estate markets like Hendersonville.
+Whether you're on a tight budget or are prepared to make green home improvements to your property such as installing a home wind turbine, you can make your property more eco-friendly and reduce your home's carbon footprint, which can be an attractive draw for home buyers, giving sellers a competitive edge in hot real estate markets like Hendersonville.
 Here are some of the best home improvements sellers can make to improve their home energy efficiency and bring in buyers.

 Low Flow Bathroom Fixtures